im-hanzou/Arbitrium-RAT/README.md

 1. [Server API](/ServerAPI)

-> :warning: The binaries built for Android should be put inside `/assets` (rename them to `bianry_{cpuabi}`) and the APK will download them, but if you wish to put them inside the APK just make sure to extract them inside the App data folder `/data/data/package_name` to create a symbolic link inside it `window.MyOrangePlugin.exec("/system/bin/ln -s ...`
+> :warning: The binaries built for Android should be put inside `/assets` (rename them to `binary_{cpuabi}`) and the APK will download them, but if you wish to put them inside the APK just make sure to extract them inside the App data folder `/data/data/package_name` to create a symbolic link inside it `window.MyOrangePlugin.exec("/system/bin/ln -s ...`

 `$ pip install flask flask_cors && ./runserver.sh # Python2.7`